L & G

 Transfers and getting around

-Most hotels arrange airport transfers — send your flight details when you book and they'll handle the rest.
+Most hotels arrange airport transfers (sometimes complimentary, sometimes for a fee) — send your flight details when you book and they'll coordinate.
 The drive to anywhere on the island is fifteen to twenty-five minutes.

 For independence, renting a car is highly recommended.
 The island has neither Uber nor reliable public transit, taxis are scarce, and a car gives you the run of the place.
 Hertz, Avis, Budget, Sixt, Top Loc, and Maurice all have desks at SBH airport.